toolleeo/cli-apps/README.md

 * [git-heatgrid](https://github.com/denshakhov/git-heatgrid) - Visualize git commits as a calendar heatmap.
 * [git-identity](https://github.com/cookiengineer/git-identity) - Automated git alias management.
 * [git-peek](https://github.com/Jarred-Sumner/git-peek) - git peek is the fastest way to open a remote git repository in your local text editor.
+* [git-quick-stats](https://github.com/arzzen/git-quick-stats) - A simple and efficient way to access various statistics in a git repository.
+* [git-recall](https://github.com/Fakerr/git-recall) - A simple tool that allows you to easily go through your commits and check what you or other contributors in your team did.
 * [git-remote-aws](https://github.com/nathants/git-remote-aws) - Management of encrypted git hosting.
 * [git-secret](https://github.com/sobolevn/git-secret) - A bash tool which stores private data inside a git repo; it uses users' public keys, allowing trusted users to access encrypted data using pgp and their secret keys.
 * [git-stats](https://github.com/IonicaBizau/git-stats) - Local git statistics including GitHub-like contributions calendars.
 * [gita](https://github.com/nosarthur/gita) - A command-line tool to manage multiple git repos.
 * [Gitea](https://gitea.com/) - Single binary self-hosted Git service.
 * [gitlab-cli](https://github.com/vishwanatharondekar/gitlab-cli) - Create GitLab merge requests.
+* [gitleaks](https://github.com/gitleaks/gitleaks) - Tool for detecting and preventing hardcoded secrets like passwords, api keys, and tokens in git repos.
 * [gitnr](https://github.com/reemus-dev/gitnr) - Create `.gitignore` files using one or more templates from TopTal, GitHub or your own collection.
 * [gitsummary](https://github.com/glenreesor/gitsummary) - A better git status taht lists stashes, file statuses, branch list, all nicely formatted with color.
 * [GitUI](https://github.com/extrawurst/gitui) - The comfort of a git GUI but right in your terminal, with keyboard only control, scalable UI, and features all the necessary operations of git.
 * [grv](https://github.com/rgburke/grv) - Git Repository Viewer - A terminal based interface for viewing Git repositories.
 It allows refs, commits and diffs to be viewed, searched and filtered.
 * [Kusa](https://github.com/Ryu0118/Kusa) - Displays GitHub contribution graphs.
 * [Lazygit](https://github.com/jesseduffield/lazygit) - A simple terminal UI for git commands that simplify the execution of many operations making them interactive.
+* [mergestat-lite](https://github.com/mergestat/mergestat-lite) - A command-line tool for running SQL queries on git repositories and related data sources.
 * [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal.
 * [rcz](https://github.com/Cassin01/rcz) - A tool to write a commit message based on “Conventional Commits”.
 * [sad](https://github.com/ms-jpq/sad) - CLI search and replace.
 Show you a nice diff of proposed changes before you commit them.